Insight: Look, no hands! Augmented reality gets a grip

 Laurence Tetrel Poupart, chief operating officer at Total Immersion, one of AR's front runners, agrees.

-The company has been around since 1999 and expects to double sales this year to 20 million euros, but Tetrel Poupart said the technology has a little further to go to become a reliable money-spinner.
+The company has been around since 1999 and expects to double sales next year to 20 million euros, but Tetrel Poupart said the technology has a little further to go to become a reliable moneyspinner.

 "We would definitely like to go for the virtual trying on of clothes, but some technical issues need to be resolved," she said, adding that the company needed faster chips to make the 'virtual dressing room' take off.